 There is another reason Peter gives for me to love other believers; I have been born again of an imperishable seed.
 If the seed I am born of is imperishable, then it would seem that I also am imperishable.
 And if I am imperishable, then so are other believers also born of that same imperishable seed.
 But what does that have to do with love?

 We, as believers, are the body of Christ.
 Not just for the time of our lives here; but for eternity.
-Love, an others centered love, is critical if we are going to work fully together as one body.
-A self centered love would be a cancer within the body, and there is no place for that within the body of Christ.
+Love, an others-centered love, is critical if we are going to work fully together as one body.
+A self-centered love would be a cancer within the body, and there is no place for that within the body of Christ.
 We are stuck with each other for an eternity.
 Just getting along is not enough.
-We need to love; to give ourselves to each other; to truly be one body: to build each other up in love.
+We need to love; to give ourselves to each other; to truly be one body; and to build each other up in love.

 Clean up Your Act

 Therefore, rid yourselves of all malice and all deceit, hypocrisy, envy, and slander of every kind.
 Notice the effect all of these actions/attitudes have on the people around you?
 They are self-serving and divisive.
 Few of us would likely admit to malice, deceit, hypocrisy, envy, or slander.
 But how often are your words and attitudes toward other believers less than charitable?
 How often do we point out, or focus on, the faults of others?
 How often do defensive feelings arise when thinking about, or talking with others?